jimlloyd/ya-git-pivotal/README.md

 	You may optionally set:
-	    pivotal.label    A default label that will be used as if it were provided with --label when --label=<label> is not specified on the command line.
+	    pivotal.label    A default label that will be used as if it were provided with --label when --label=<label> is not specified on the command line. pivotal.states   A comma separate string of default story states to filter.
+	                     See the section on Story State in https://www.pivotaltracker.com/help/faq#howcanasearchberefined for the states that can be specified.
 ```

 ## Other similar packages